MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/bicep-setup.md

 1. Connecting an Azure OpenAI resource or an Azure AI resource

-If you already have these resources set up, skip to the [configure and run your first agent section below](#configure-and-run-your-first-agent).

 1. Install [the Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli-windows?tabs=azure-cli).
 If you have the CLI already installed, make sure it's updated to the latest version.